skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Sigh.
 It happens.
 I patched over it.
 >
 > Also, I neglected to detail some of the other books they found at
-> the mages archives.
+> the Magus Archives.
 >
 > They found a rather difficult book by Songmage Forwinol.
 It details
 > the magic he added to Mordan's phylactery in order to trap him.
 It
 > details the steps needed to place the orb onto a container in order
 > to turn it into a trap for the lich.
 The orb magic is quite beyond
 > Skeeve, but the trapping procedure is easily understood.
 Using the
-> book as a guide, they could return to Mordan's tomb and (assuming
+> book as a guide, they could return to Mordan's tomb and, assuming
-> they could get in and reach his original prison) affix it to his
+> they could get in and reach his original prison, affix it to his
 > coffin once more.
-This book is no longer needed (since they used
+This book is no longer needed, since they used
-> Fiore's prison instead) so I neglected to mention it in Session 12.
+> Fiore's prison instead, so I neglected to mention it in Session 12.
 >
 > So, in the Magus Archives they found:
 >